npge/npge/API.md

 ![Graphical User Interface of NPG-explorer](http://i.imgur.com/f1LNSSL.png)

+Few words about blockset alignment.
+If blockset is a pre-pangenome, then blockset alignment can be constructed and stored in BSA object.
+Blockset alignment is an alignment of fragments themselves, not their sequences.
+In case of pre-pangenome, a sequence is covered by fragments without intersections.
+As in sequence alignments, a row of blockset alignment represents a sequence or its contiguous part as a list of fragments with inserted "gap fragments".
+In visualization each fragment is replaced with identifier of the block containing this fragment, see picture above.
+Objective function of blockset alignment awards columns, in which all fragments are from the same block and penalizes columns with different blocks and gaps.

 Objects of classes listed above are long-living.
 This means in particular that they can persist across several instances of class `Processor` (see below).